icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [Top 3 Terraform Testing Strategies for Ultra-Reliable Infrastructure-as-Code](https://www.contino.io/insights/top-3-terraform-testing-strategies-for-ultra-reliable-infrastructure-as-code)
 - [Two Weeks with Terraform](https://charity.wtf/2016/02/23/two-weeks-with-terraform/) - Some hard-earned experience from using Terraform in the wild, and some operational wisdom.
 - [Terraform: Beyond the Basics with AWS](https://aws.amazon.com/blogs/apn/terraform-beyond-the-basics-with-aws/) - Explanation of a demo using Terraform to provision a sample AWS architecture.
-- [Terraform cost estimation](https://github.com/antonbabenko/terraform-cost-estimation) - Anonymized, secure, and free Terraform cost estimation based on Terraform plan (0.12+) or Terraform state (any version).
+- [Terraform cost estimation](https://github.com/antonbabenko/terraform-cost-estimation) - Anonymized, free cost estimation from a Terraform plan (0.12+) or state file.
+Also available in the browser at [terraform-cost-estimation.com](https://terraform-cost-estimation.com).
 - [How to Debug Terraform Projects: Tutorial](https://spacelift.io/blog/terraform-debug)

 ## Community Modules